dvlproad/001-UIKit-CQDemo-Flutter/flutter_media_browser_interface/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.
+Interface library for media browsing(媒体浏览的接口库)

 ## Features

-TODO: List what your package can do.
+List what your package can do.
 Maybe include images, gifs, or videos.

 ## Getting started

-TODO: List prerequisites and provide or point to information on how to start using the package.
+Getting started

 ## Usage

-TODO: Include short and useful examples for package users.
+Include short and useful examples for package users.
 Add longer examples to `/example` folder.

 ```dart